TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 2/Galatians 2.8.md

 ---

-(for he that wrought for Peter unto the apostleship of the circumcision wrought for me also unto the Gentiles);
+(for he who appointed Peter to the apostleship of the circumcision appointed me also to the Gentiles);